Urge incontinence occurs when you have a strong, sudden need to urinate. The bladder then squeezes, or spasms, and you lose urine.

 - Then you try to squeeze your pelvic floor muscles to hold the cone in place.

-- You can wear the cone for up to 15 minutes at a time, two times a day.
+- You can wear the cone for up to 15 minutes at a time, 2 times a day.

 Biofeedback.
 This method can help you learn to identify and control your pelvic floor muscles.